 Abdominal pain is common and affects almost everyone at some point during their life.
 Though most causes of abdominal pain aren’t serious health issues, it’s important to know when to seek medical care.
-The gastroenterology experts at Digestive Disease Care’s New York offices located in Lake Success, East Setauket, Mineola, and Hicksville in Long Island, and Forest Hills and Jamaica in Queens, take a comprehensive approach using advanced diagnostic testing to identify the underlying cause of your abdominal pain.
+The gastroenterology experts at Digestive Disease Care’s New York offices located in Babylon, Lake Success, East Setauket, Mineola, and Jericho in Long Island, and Forest Hills and Jamaica in Queens, take a comprehensive approach using advanced diagnostic testing to identify the underlying cause of your abdominal pain.
 For an appointment, call one of the offices most convenient to you or use the online booking tool.

 Abdominal pain is a general term that refers to any discomfort you experience between your chest and groin, also referred to as your belly or stomach.